| Are you looking

 Avoid:

-• allowing search result-like pages to be crawled (users dislike
+• allowing search result-like pages to be crawled (users

-• allowing a large number of auto-generated pages with the
+• allowing a large number of auto-generated pages with

-these 100,000 near-duplicate pages really be in a search engine's
+"Should these 100,000 near-duplicate pages really be

-• allowing URLs created as a result of proxy services to be
+• allowing URLs created as a result of proxy services

-crawled
+to be crawled

 Be aware of rel="nofollow" for links

-Setting the value of the "rel" attribute of a link to
+Setting the value of the "rel" attribute of a link

-pages linked to.
+to the pages linked to.
 Nofollowing a link is adding rel="nofollow"

 inside of the link's anchor tag.

-If you link to a site that you don't trust and don't want to pass
+If you link to a site that you don't trust and don't want

-your site's reputation to, use
+to pass your site's reputation to, use

 nofollow

 When would this be useful?
-If your site has a blog with public commenting
+If your site has a blog with public

-Blog comment areas on pages are highly susceptible to comment spam.
+Blog comment areas on pages are highly susceptible to comment

-Many blogging software packages automatically nofollow user comments,
+site.
+Many blogging software packages automatically nofollow

-but those that don’t can most
+user comments, but those that don’t can most

 likely be manually edited to do this.
-This advice also goes for
+This advice also goes

-such as guestbooks, forums, shout-boards, referrer listings, etc.
+content, such as guestbooks, forums, shout-boards, referrer

-If you’re willing to vouch for links added by third parties
+listings, etc. If you’re willing to vouch for links

-(e.g. if a commenter is trusted on your site), then there’s
+added by third parties (e.g. if a commenter is trusted on

-no need to use nofollow on links; however, linking to sites that
+links; however, linking to sites that Google considers spammy

-like using CAPTCHAs and turning on comment moderation.
+CAPTCHAs and turning on comment moderation.

 ________________________________________

-A comment spammer leaves a message on one of our news posts, hoping
+A comment spammer leaves a message on one of our news posts,

-to get some of our
+hoping to get some of our

 site's reputation Another use of nofollow is when you're writing

-content and wish to reference a website, but don't want to pass
+content and wish to reference a website, but don't want to

-out a site that recently comment spammed your blog.
-You want to
+want to call out a site that recently comment spammed your

-warn others of the site, so you include the link to it in your content;
+blog.
+You want to warn others of the site, so you include

-however, you certainly don't want to give the site some of your
+want to give the site some of your reputation from your link.

-reputation from your link.
 This would be a good time to use nofollow.

-Lastly, if you're interested in nofollowing all of the links on
+Lastly, if you're interested in nofollowing all of the links

-a page, you can use "nofollow" in your
+on a page, you can use "nofollow" in your

-robots meta tag, which is placed inside the <head> tag of
+robots meta tag, which is placed inside the <head> tag

-name="robots" content="nofollow">.
+written as <meta name="robots" content="nofollow">.

 This nofollows all of the links on a page